 Jim is a native New Englander that moved to the Maryland countryside in 2006 along with his wife, Shannon, and their black lab, Zora.
 He is a Navy veteran, having spent five years in the submarine force on USS San Juan (SSN-751).
 Jim has spent the past fifteen years as a business strategy and acquisitions professional, working in management roles in the energy and industrial manufacturing fields.
 He holds a Bachelor of Science degree in Electrical Engineering from the United States Naval Academy and an MBA in Finance and Strategic Management from the Wharton School, University of Pennsylvania.
 He and his wife have been active with Hero Dogs since its inception, and were the first puppy sitters for the organization.
-Being puppy sitters turned into being puppy raisers for Theodore Roosevelt, who still lives with family and now serves as both an Ambassador dog and Therapy dog for Hero Dogs.
+Being puppy sitters turned into being puppy raisers for Theodore Roosevelt, who still lives with family and is a retired Therapy dog.
 Jim, Shannon, and their kids continue to sporadically puppy sit, and enthusiastically support Hero Dogs and its mission.

 Blair is a financial executive with over 18 years of experience serving state and local government transportation agencies in the areas of roadway tolling and public transit.
 For the first half of his career he worked for the IBM Corporation in various marketing and financial management positions.
 Blair holds an MBA from the Hagan School of Business, Iona College, NY and a bachelor of science in Biology from Trinity College, CT.
 He has three grown children, two sons and a daughter; and one grandson.
 His younger son is a U.S. Navy Lt. and P-3 Orion aircraft pilot.
 Blair coached youth baseball and softball, and served 13 years as a youth travel and high school ice hockey coach.
 Throughout his professional life, Blair has lived in New York, Connecticut, Pennsylvania, Florida, Georgia and now resides in Chevy Chase, Maryland with his miniature schnauzer, Linus.
 As a lifelong dog lover and owner, Blair is eager and enthusiastic about his new role serving Hero Dogs, Inc.